41vi4p/PanelSena-AWS/docs/LOGGING_IMPLEMENTATION.md

 # Logging Implementation Summary

 ## Overview
-This document outlines the complete logging functionality implementation for PanelSena v1.7.2.
+This document outlines the complete logging functionality implementation for PanelSena v1.7.2, using AWS DynamoDB for activity storage.

 ## What Was Implemented

 ### 1. **Logs Page Integration** (`app/dashboard/logs/page.tsx`)
-- ✅ Connected to Firebase using `useActivities` hook
+- ✅ Connected to AWS DynamoDB using `useActivities` hook
-- ✅ Real-time activity updates from Firestore
+- ✅ Real-time activity updates from DynamoDB streams
 - ✅ Activity type to log severity mapping (info, warning, error, success)
 - ✅ Search functionality across actions and descriptions
 - ✅ Filter by log type (All, Success, Warning, Error)